Android-for-Python/c4k_tflite_example/README.md

 Tensorflow Image analysis has four distinct components:

 - The tensorflow lite model, formated to include tensor labels.
+Created for example with [Model Maker](https://www.tensorflow.org/lite/guide/model_maker) and [here](https://www.tensorflow.org/lite/api_docs/python/tflite_model_maker).

 - The Python tflite-runtime package.
 This performs inference based on the model and the input image.
 This package is available from Google on most desktops.

-- The model interface, specific to the tflite model [object_detection/object_detector.py](https://github.com/Android-for-Python/c4k_tflite_example/blob/main/object_detection/object_detector.py).
+- The model interface, specific to the tflite model in this case [object_detection/object_detector.py](https://github.com/Android-for-Python/c4k_tflite_example/blob/main/object_detection/object_detector.py).
 This encodes the model input, executes the runtime, and decodes the output.

 - The Camera4Kivy interface [classifyobject.py](https://github.com/Android-for-Python/c4k_tflite_example/blob/main/classifyobject.py).
 This passes the image to the model interface, and annotates the output to the Preview.